Frequently Asked Questions

 Some of the preservation work Atla staff members perform for full-text products includes:

-- Creating high resolution tiff files according to accepted archival guidelines, which can be migrated to other formats
+- Creating high-resolution tiff files according to accepted archival guidelines, which can be migrated to other formats if needed.

-- Creating and ensuring the integrity of multiple redundant backups of digital files, including tape copies kept in underground storage at Iron Mountain (dark archive for long-term preservation needs)
+- Creating and ensuring the integrity of multiple redundant backups of digital files.

 Do journals ever drop out of Atla’s full-text products?